supeki/KRB2/README.md

 Any sort of Keyboard, and optionally a mouse.
 Windows XP or later (cannot confirm), some sort of MacOS version, or your favorite Linux distribution (KnuckOleS when? :pleading:)
 Knuckles the Echidna.

+Borrowed content:

+Open Your Heart from SA-OpenYourHeart.pk3, an optional add-on for SA-Sonic that replaces his Super Sonic theme.
+Renamed to O_VSSSON for use in KRB2.